rsettlage/ARC-ondemand-apps/bc_vt_codeserver/README.md

 end
 %>
 ```
-- This snippet will ensure that code-server always starts up in either a user defined directory or the home directory.
+- This snippet will ensure that the application always starts up in either a user defined directory or the home directory.